-Before printing on good paper, the student is responsible for getting the format of their paper checked by a member of the student services staff in the Main Office, Room 100
+Before printing on good paper, the student is responsible for getting the format of their paper checked by a member of the student services staff (Lara Bailey, room 108 or Tiffany Harris room 107).

 1. The title of the paper should describe precisely the nature of the study.